Chelsea v Nottingham Forest: Get 50-1 for a goal to be scored with Paddy Power

 What are the odds for Chelsea vs Nottingham Forest?

-Here are Paddy Power's latest odds for Monday's Premier League match between Chelsea and Nottingham Forest:
+Here are Paddy Power's latest odds for today's Premier League match between Chelsea and Nottingham Forest:

 Odds correct at time of publishing